1 | Fer-de-lance |

 10 | Guatemalan palm-pit viper |

 A venomous snake with a narrow, mountainous territory.
-This is a bright green serpent with some scales almost having blue tinges.
-They’re strongly reliant on forests and reach 60-70cm.
-Compared to other pitvipers, their body is slender, allowing them to climb trees.
+Guatemalan palm pitvipers (Bothriechis bicolor) exist in just two countries: extreme southern Mexico and western Guatemala.
+This is a bright green serpent, with some scales almost having blue tinges.
+They’re strongly reliant on forests and average at 60-70cm, maximum 100cm.
+Compared to other pitvipers, their body is slender, allowing them to easily climb trees.